HomeTools & UtilitiesWeather Apps for Android

 Are free weather apps good enough, or should I pay?

 For most people the free versions are genuinely fine.
-Google Weather, Today Weather, and 1Weather cover daily life without a subscription.
+Weawow, Today Weather, and 1Weather cover daily life without a subscription.
 You only really benefit from paying when you want extras like ad removal, minute by minute rain alerts, premium data models, or the professional radar in RadarScope.
 We suggest living with a free app first and upgrading only if you hit a wall.

 Which weather app has the best home screen widget?